-The Criminal Injuries Compensation Authority (known as the CICA) is a Public Body which administers the Criminal Injuries Compensation Scheme throughout England, Scotland and Wales.
+The Criminal Injuries Compensation Authority (known as the CICA) is a government agency that administers the Criminal Injuries Compensation Scheme throughout England, Scotland and Wales.

 We are here to guide you through the lengthy process and ensure that you receive adequate compensation.

 You may be entitled to make a claim if you have suffered harm following sexual abuse and we can help you with advice in this key area if required.

 Please calculate your potential sexual abuse compensation award to have an understanding of your award / pay-out entitlement.